Where are the most beautiful places in Ireland? There are so many!

 The ferry ride will take you past The Stack, an impressive rock face where thousands of seabirds come to nest.

-You might be lucky enough to spot gannets, guillemots, and puffins.
 A historic Martello tower (a defensive fort built by the British in the 19th century) is there to greet you when you arrive at the dock on Ireland’s Eye.

 If you visit in the Spring, the island is even more beautiful and photogenic thanks to the blooms of stunning pink wildflowers and bright yellow lichen.